 Water and Energy (BFftF)

 HZ University of Applied Sciences is the only university in the Netherlands based in the Delta Area.
 The Energy & Water research group is happy to make use of this location.
 The Delta Area is exceptionally well suited for carrying out research into power generation with the aid of tidal and wave energy.
 The scope of the research group is, however, wider.
-It includes renewable energy solutions (of which tidal and wave energy are two forms), energy buffering and the combined use of energy sources (smart grids).
-The research group is currently considering whether it is important to participate in the Small Ports Energy & Carbon Savings (SPECS) InterReg 2 Seas programme.
-Various knowledge institutions and English, French and Dutch municipal authorities are participating in this.
+It includes renewable energy solutions (of which tidal energy and energy from surface water are two forms) and energy buffering (f.e. in Hydrogen).
+The research group is currently participating in the research programs SMS (Spelen met Stroming, tidal energy) and PECS (Ports Energy and Carbon Savings, sustainable harbours), and is now also looking for a Hydrogen research program together with regional parties.

 - You improve the challenge based on a professional and proactive attitude.